CyanogenMod/android_frameworks_compile_slang/README.rst

 * *-d $(PRIVATE_RS_OUTPUT_DIR)*

-  This option *-d* sets the directory for writing dependences.
+  This option *-d* sets the directory for writing dependence information.

 * *-MD*

-  Note that *-MD* will tell llvm-rs-cc to output dependences.
+  Note that *-MD* will tell llvm-rs-cc to output dependence information.

-* *-a*
+* *-a $(EXTRA_TARGETS)*

-  Specifies additional dependence target.
+  Specifies additional target dependencies.

 Example Command
 ---------------